rozek/banglejs-2-activities/README.md

 ### "Half Colors" ###

-Forum user "Numerist" suggested to use RGB channel values 0.5 in addition to the natively supported values 0.0 and 1.0 in programs as the dithering algorithm built into the Bangle.js 2 seemed to produce acceptable results:
+Forum user "Numerist" suggested to use RGB channel value 0.5 in addition to the natively supported values 0.0 and 1.0 in programs as the dithering algorithm built into the Bangle.js 2 seemed to produce acceptable results:

 ![](Colors/HalfColors.png)